Faculty/Staff Reporting Obligations Under Title IX

 - For more information on the campus policy regarding sexual misconduct, see: https://policy.unm.edu/university-policies/2000/2740.html.
 Staff and faculty who are not employed in a designated advocacy center and those who have other requirements to maintain confidentiality under law or license, are also considered “responsible employees” under Title IX and have this same designation.

-For more information regarding Title IX and reporting requirements you may contact the Title IX Coordinator, Heather Cowan, at email@example.com
+For more information regarding Title IX and reporting requirements, you may contact the Title IX Coordinator, Angela Catena, at firstname.lastname@example.org

 Title IX Guidelines for Faculty and Staff